 3. Be Curious and Ask Questions

-When adapting to a new culture, it’s natural that you will have many questions and be curious about your surroundings.
-Whether you want to know where the best hiking spots and breakfast joints are, or you’re wondering what a particular phrase means—don’t be shy about asking questions or seeking help when you need it.
-You’ll find that people are eager to share their knowledge with others.
+When adapting to a new culture, it’s natural to have many questions and be curious about your surroundings.
+Whether you want to know where the best hiking spots and breakfast joints are, or you’re wondering what a particular phrase means, don’t be shy about asking questions or seeking help when you need it.
+You’ll find that many people are eager to share their knowledge with others.

 Tip: Making yourself understood and understanding others in a new language often requires clarification, repeating, and rephrasing.